 Aegon’s responsible investment policy is integrated into all its investment decisions with analysts from every team drawing on the ESG team’s sustainability research to guide investment decisions.
 The policy sets out an aim to invest in businesses that offer positive environmental and social benefits, rather than deploying negative screens and a commitment to be an active manager, engaging with portfolio companies to ensure ESG risks and opportunities are appropriately addressed at management level.

 “Methane emissions, are often associated with the Oil & Gas industry, but when you look at the research you find that methane emissions are actually driven by the agricultural sector, particularly livestock.
 Signing up to FAIRR ‘s engagement on sustainable protein allowed us to look at these issues in much greater detail than we otherwise would have been able to, and this was our main motivation for joining.”– Heike Cosse, Engagement Manager at Aegon

 Aegon Group’s position as an insurance provider also guides its approach, ensuring that the long-term risk horizon is considered and making ESG risks such as climate change an important fiduciary concern.
-According to Heike Cosse, Engagement Manager at Aegon, the firm sees their sustainability strategy as a key part of their responsibility both as an insurer and investor.
-She explains, “Our clients take out life insurance over a span of 30 to 50 years, and we have responsibility to ensure that they can enjoy our products also in the future.”
+According to Heike Cosse, Engagement Manager at Aegon, the firm sees its sustainability strategy as a key part of their responsibility both as an insurer and investor.
+She explains, “Our clients take out life insurance over a span of 30 to 50 years, and we have the responsibility to ensure that they can enjoy our products also in the future.”

 The commitment to the long term is what led Aegon to back FAIRR’s sustainable protein engagement, as it provided the firm with a critical tool to further explore environmental issues linked to livestock production.